snarlferb/u/unicode.md

   5, 6 or 7 bits.
 Crazy eh?...
 IEC is the International Electrotechnical Commission who have a joint technical committee with the ISO.

-  A UTF-8 encoding is constructed following a specific pattern (which we will demonstrate in little endian order):
+  A UTF-8 encoding is constructed following a specific pattern *(Im describing the bits within a single UTF-8 byte, and NOT multiple bytes within an address... for this reason UTF-8 and other encodings are independent of endianess):*

     _ _ _ _  _ _ _ _ (1 byte)